-At cost requirements
+22.3 At cost requirements

-A Trust must pay no more than 'cost' for goods or services provided to it by the following persons ('services' do not include contracts of employment)
+A Trust must pay no more than 'cost' for goods or services provided to it by the following persons ('services' do not include contracts of employment):

-- Members of Trustees of the school trust - Individuals or organisations related to a member or trustee of the school trust.
-For these purposes the following persons are related to a Member or Trustee: - A relative of the Member or Trustee.
+- members or trustees of the school trust - individuals or organisations related to a member or trustee of the school trust.
+For these purposes the following persons are related to a member or trustee: - a relative of the member or trustee.
 A relative is defined as a close member of the family, or member of the same household, who may be expected to influence, or be influenced by, the person.
-This includes, but is not limited to child, parent, spouse or civil partner - An individual or organisation carrying on business in partnership with the Member, Trustee or a relative of the Member of Trustee - A company in which a member or the relative of a member (taken separately or together), and/or a Trustee or the relative of a Trustee (taken separately or together), holds more than 20% of the share capital or is entitled to exercise more that 20% of the voting power at any vernal meeting of that company - O An organisation controlled by a Member or relative of a Member (acting separately or together), and/or a Trustee or the relative of a Trustee (acting separately or together).
-For these purposes an organisation is controlled by an individual or organisation if that individual or organisation can secure that the affairs of the body are conducted in accordance with the individual's or organisation's wishes.
+This includes, but is not limited to child, parent, spouse or civil partner - an individual or organisation carrying on business in partnership with the Member, Trustee or a relative of the Member of Trustee - a company in which a member or the relative of a member (taken separately or together), and/or a Trustee or the relative of a Trustee (taken separately or together), holds more than 20% of the share capital or is entitled to exercise more that 20% of the voting power at any vernal meeting of that company - an organisation controlled by a Member or relative of a Member (acting separately or together), and/or a Trustee or the relative of a Trustee (acting separately or together).
+For these purposes an organisation is controlled by an individual or organisation if that individual or organisation can secure that the affairs of the body are conducted in accordance with the individual's or organisation's wishes. - any individual or organisation given the right under the Trust's Articles of Association to appoint a member or trustee of the school trust or anybody connected to such individual or organisation.

-Any individual or organisation given the right under the Trust's Articles of Association to appoint a Member or Trustee of the school trust or anybody connected to such individual or organisation.
+• any individual or organisation recognised by the Secretary of State of Education as a sponsor of the academy trust; or anybody connected to such individual or organisation